1. Home

 What Is A Risk For Nursing Diagnosis?

 To understand what a risk for nursing diagnosis is, you first need to understand what a diagnosis is.
 Simply put, a diagnosis is a process through which a judgment on what is affecting a patient after assessing them.
-However, within nursing, a NANDA 1 diagnosis is an identification of the nature of illness and is the second step in the nursing process (ADPIE).
+However, within nursing, a NANDA 1 diagnosis identifies the nature of the illness and is the second step in the nursing process (ADPIE).
 ADPIE involves assessment, diagnosis, planning, implementation, and evaluation.
 This organized process is necessary to provide patients with personalized healthcare plans.
 Diagnosis provides a clinical judgment on the causes of illness and helps shed light on the potential treatments to take in the next step.

 A risk nursing diagnosis is a clinical assessment done to assess the risks facing a person or group developing a poor response to certain circumstances or processes.
 For example, a nurse may formulate a nursing diagnosis like “the patient has a risk for obesity as evidenced by their poor diet and little exercise.”